About this article

 You can decide whether certain terms should be 'Preferred' or Avoided'.

-Difference between 'Prefer' and 'Avoid'
+Difference between Prefer

 When adding a new term, you can choose what type of term it should be - Prefer